Dosage form: injection, solution

 - Ketorolac Tromethamine tablets are indicated only as continuation therapy to Ketorolac Tromethamine injection, and the combined duration of use of Ketorolac Tromethamine injection and Ketorolac Tromethamine tablets is not to exceed 5 (five) days, because of the increased risk of serious adverse events.

-Ketorolac Tromethamine is a member of the pyrrolo-pyrrole group of nonsteroidal anti-inflammatory drugs (NSAIDs).
-The chemical name for Ketorolac Tromethamine is (±)-5-benzoyl-2,3-dihydro-1H-pyrrolizine-1-carboxylic acid, compound with 2-amino-2-(hydroxymethyl)-1,3-propanediol (1:1), and the structural formula is below:
+Ketorolac Tromethamine Injection, USP is a member of the pyrrolo-pyrrole group of nonsteroidal anti-inflammatory drugs (NSAIDs).
+The chemical name for Ketorolac Tromethamine is (±)-5-benzoyl-2,3-dihydro-1H-pyrrolizine-1-carboxylic acid, compound with 2-amino-2-(hydroxymethyl)-1,3-propanediol (1:1), and the structural formula is presented in FIGURE 1.

 Ketorolac Tromethamine is a racemic mixture of [-]S and [+]R Ketorolac Tromethamine.
 Ketorolac Tromethamine may exist in three crystal forms.
 All forms are equally soluble in water.
 Ketorolac Tromethamine has a pKa of 3.5 and an n-octanol/water partition coefficient of 0.26.
 The molecular weight of Ketorolac Tromethamine is 376.40.